 Other, more subtle, behaviours can also become sources of workplace conflict, including:

-- Customer perceptions and options about a worker or the organisation;
+- Customer perceptions and opinions about a worker or the organisation.

 - Poor personal hygiene.

-While the list of potential conflict triggers is lengthy, the two primary triggers according to research by CIPD are differences in personality and styles of working, and a lack of respect within the workplace.
+While the list of potential conflict triggers is lengthy, the two primary triggers according to the CIPD’s research, Managing conflict in the modern workplace, are differences in personality and styles of working, and a lack of respect in the workplace.

 Major clues include changes in employee behaviour, such as:

 - Previously dependable employees missing deadlines or producing sub-standard work.

 - Out-of-the-blue requests to change assignments, teams or seating position.

 - An increase in sick days, lateness, and the frequency and length of breaks.